Marko-Cv/word-counter/README.md

 a.
 To save a csv of word counts only:\
 `python3 word_count.py --w`\
 b.
 To save a csv of phrase counts only:\
-`python3 word_count.py --w 'phrase1' 'phrase2' 'etc'`\
+`python3 word_count.py --p 'phrase1' 'phrase2' 'etc'`\
 c.
 To save both:\
 `python3 word_count.py --w --p 'phrase1' 'phrase2' 'etc'`
-3. When prompted, enter path to a single word/pdf file, or to a folder
+3. When prompted, enter path to a single word/pdf file, or to a folder containing such files
 4. If folder path is entered: when prompted, specify whether to analyze PDFs (1), word docs (2), or both types (3)